 - How quickly the purchase reaches the customer

-- What shipping services was used and if it’s the one that the buyer paid for.
+- Which shipping services were used and if it’s the service the buyer paid for.

 - What the tracking number of the shipment was – so that when the buyer asks, you’re able to inform them on the status of their shipment.